Campfire Cooking in Another World with My Absurd Skill: Other characters

 The old, grizzled guildmaster for the Adventurer's Guild in Karelina, who comes to rely on Mukohda and his familiars with completing high-difficulty quests that others are unwilling to accept.

 Media

 Light novel

 Written by Ren Eguchi, the series began publication on the novel posting website Shōsetsuka ni Narō on January 5, 2016.
 The series was later acquired by Overlap, who began publishing the series with illustrations by Masa on November 25, 2016, under their Overlap Novels imprint.
-As of September 2025, 17 volumes have been released.
+As of January 2026, 17 volumes and a short story collection have been released.

 In March 2019, J-Novel Club announced that they licensed the light novel for English publication.
 In January 2025, J-Novel Club announced that a 2-in-1 omnibus print release would begin publication in August 2025.